-Through tailored leadership development activities, the MINDS Scholarship Program aims to nurture leaders who have a continental development mindset; leaders who will facilitate greater cohesion and cooperation between African countries.
+MINDS’ offers scholarships to Africans who wish to pursue post-graduate studies within Africa, outside of their own countries.
+Through tailored leadership development activities, the MINDS Scholarship Programme aims to nurture leaders who have a continental development mindset; leaders who will facilitate greater cohesion and cooperation between African countries.

 Worth of Award

-- Have been formally accepted by one or more MINDS preferred institution/s to pursue postgraduate studies within the following year;
+- been formally accepted by one or more MINDS preferred institution/s to pursue postgraduate studies within the following year

-- Have obtained at least 70% in each subject/course in the last two completed years of study;
+- obtained at least 70% in each subject/course in the last two completed years of study

-- Submit a complete online application form (see below) with the required supporting documentation.
+- Submit a complete online application form with the required supporting documentation.

 How to Apply

-- A copy of the data/ bio page of your passport.
+- copy of the data/ bio page of your passport.

-- A certified attachment should result slip of the last two years of study.
+- certified academic transcript/ results slip of the last two years of study.

-- A copy of a valid study permit or visa OR proof of application.
+- copy of a valid study permit or visa OR proof of application.
 (Optional)

-- A detailed CV/ Resume of not more than four (4) single sided pages.
+- detailed CV/ Resume of not more than four (4) single sided pages.